 Pricing Model | Transparent per-user | Enterprise custom | Tiered subscription | Tiered subscription | Enterprise custom |

 The ITSM market is projected to grow from USD 13.58 billion in 2025 to USD 36.78 billion by 2032.
-Traditional ITSM tools force employees out of their workflow and into separate portals that create friction.
+Traditional ITSM tools often rely on a separate self-service portal or ticketing system, forcing employees out of their workflow and creating unnecessary friction.

 Ravenna works where your team already collaborates.
 Every support interaction happens in Slack, from ticket creation through resolution.
 Employees skip training on another interface and passwords for another tool.

-The AI learns from your organization's conversations and knowledge sources.
-It auto-categorizes requests and delivers answers from Notion, Confluence, Google Drive, or Coda without manual configuration.
-When gaps appear, the system captures resolutions as searchable knowledge articles.
+The AI augments IT teams by improving intent classification, ticket routing, and workflow automation as it processes real-time requests across Slack.
+It auto-categorizes requests and delivers answers from integrated knowledge bases like Notion, Confluence, Google Drive, or Coda without manual configuration.
+When gaps appear, the system can surface resolved conversations as searchable knowledge, reducing manual documentation work.
 Organizations using AI-driven ITSM report improved deflection and faster resolution times.

 Deployment takes minutes.
-Connect Slack, integrate your knowledge sources, and start resolving tickets immediately.
+Connect Slack, integrate your knowledge sources, and simplify onboarding for IT teams by resolving tickets immediately.
 Workflow automation connects directly to Okta for access provisioning and supports complex approval chains through a visual builder.

 You get full analytics, SLA tracking, and audit trails while maintaining the simplicity employees expect from their daily tools.

 The best ITSM tools integrate with how your team already works instead of forcing new habits.
-AI handles the repetitive work for employees and end users while you focus on solving real problems.
-Choose something that delivers value quickly and adapts as your support needs change.
+AI handles repetitive tasks for employees and end users, helping IT teams prioritize complex issues and reduce bottlenecks.
+Choose an IT service management platform that delivers value quickly, helps optimize service quality, supports scalability, and adapts as your support needs evolve.

 What's the main difference between AI-native and traditional ITSM platforms?